vivekcsein/vivekcsein/README.md

 </p>

 <p>
-🌱 &nbsp; I use Nextjs for creating stunning  websites and web applications with beautiful animations.
+🌱 &nbsp; I use Nextjs with Sass & tailwind for creating stunning appealing websites and gsap for beautiful animations.
 </p>

 <p>